Folkestone Groomers Directory

 Grooming prices feel like a mystery when you're quoted £30 for one dog and £90 for another.
 The UK grooming industry has no standard pricing, which means costs vary wildly based on factors most owners don't understand.

 Dog grooming in the UK typically costs £25-£100, with most medium dogs averaging £50.
 Your final price depends on your dog's breed and coat type, the services included, your location, and whether you choose salon or mobile grooming.
-Understanding these factors helps you budget effectively and avoid nasty surprises.
+This 2026 guide breaks down what you'll actually pay and how to budget effectively.

 Looking for quality groomers in your area?
 Check our guides for Folkestone, Dover, and Hythe for vetted recommendations.